The Shakespeare Center

 who discussed William Shakespeare’s contributions

 to our understanding of the human experience.

-The lectures will be broadcast live, one per month
+The lectures were broadcast live, one per month,

-and will ultimately be packaged as DVD sets for all
+and are now being packaged as DVD sets for all

 high school English departments in the Santa Clara Valley.

 The lectures will also be made available online for Institute Members.